yramachers/SensitivityModule/README.md

 Makefile                      sensitivity.root
 ```

-The output file will always be called sensitivity.root so don’t run it multiple times concurrently in the same directory!
+The output file will always be called `sensitivity.root` so don’t run it multiple times concurrently in the same directory
+or you will overwrite the previous file!
 Use the falaise flreconstruct pipeline instructions to see how to integrate this module in your pipeline.

 ## Output tuple structure - standard cuts